 Firstly – companies’ price in different ways and some include the fitting in their overall price and some separate the fitting from the product.
 This does not help with price comparison but it is fair that companies that are confident that they provide a superior install may charge the same for the product but more for their fitting expertise.
+We don't and installation is included in the price - hopefully our reviews speak for themselves.
 The best price does not mean that you will get the most satisfaction out of your newly purchased shutters.

 MDF shutters pricing starts with the entry level MDF Hampshire Shutter Range in general.
 Some companies market this as Craftwood shutters.
 This is a good product but has limitation but if its cheap shutter pricing you are looking for then this can be the product for you.
 It is however heavy and susceptible to moisture ingress so think carefully about the size of your window, the number of folding panels and if you have high level of condensation.
 The other aspect is that the MDF shutter is not a painted shutter and hence does not have that flat finish that a wooden painted shutter has.
 If you are looking for a stained or solid shutter then you need to progress straight to the all wood shutters.

-Our premium product is The Winchester Shutter Range and this is FSC certified White Teak.
-This cost us 25% more than the Petersfield Range and 10% more than the Romsey Range from the manufacturer but we only charge an extra 15% because we love the product and prefer fitting it.
-It also gives you can the additional benefit that you can also choose from a large range of paint colours and stains including Farrow and Ball matches as standard.
-If you want to custom colour this range it is also not a problem.
-You will be amazed at how little custom colouring costs – why not contact The Great Shutter Co. and we will tell you all the key colour books we can match.
+The Romsey Range also gives you can the additional benefit that you can also choose from a large range of paint colours and stains..
+If you want to custom colour this range it is also not a problem and we offer all the most popular paint brands.
+You will be amazed at how little cost effective our shutters are – why not contact The Great Shutter Co. with some dimensions of your window recess (in cm's please) and we will give you a no obligation quote.

 Really – the question of how much a shutter costs should be put in the following context: